 After a really bumpy takeoff, we were airborne, in the background you can see the Ypacaraí Lake:

 We flew over different Asuncion's suburbs:

 We were about to cross the Parana River, which is the eastern border between Paraguay and Brazil.

-We passed over Guaraní International Airport (AGT), Ciudad del Este, which is second most important paraguayan airport, and with ASU, they are the only paraguayan airports in receiving regular commercial flights.
+We passed over Guaraní International Airport (AGT), Ciudad del Este, which is the second most important paraguayan airport, and with ASU, they are the only Paraguayan airports in receiving regular commercial flights.

 Ciudad del Este: